Skip to content

 8. Marketing & Use Cases (The "Why"):

-9. Text explaining the value prop of the TLD.
+9. Text explaining the value prop of the Namespace.

-10. E.g., "The .agent TLD is the ultimate identifier for autonomous AI entities on the decentralized web."
+10. E.g., "The .agent Namespace is the ultimate identifier for autonomous AI entities on the persistent web."

 11. Agent CTA (Call to Action):